scylladb/scylladb/docs/architecture/sstable/index.rst

 .. include:: _common/sstable_what_is.rst

+* In Scylla 5.5 and above, *me* format is enabled by default.

 * In Scylla Enterprise 2021.1, Scylla 4.3 and above, *md* format is enabled by default.

 * In Scylla 3.1 and above, *mc* format is enabled by default.